JayBlackedOut/hass-nhlapi/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

+# <span style="color:red">Breaking Change!</span>
+On September 21, 2023, the NHL retired their API endpoints and introduced a new API.
+Like the previous API, the new one is public but undocumented/not publicized.
+Efforts are underway to map the new endpoints.
+Once completed, this custom component will be reworked to consume the new API.
+Until then, it will sadly no longer function.

+Help the effort to document the new endpoint by joining the fine folks in the [NHL LED Scoreboard discord](https://discord.gg/CWa5CzK)!

 # Home Assistant NHL API
 NHL Stats API Integration Into Home Assistant: Bring live score updates into Home Assistant and fire automations when your team scores!